Support Home Experiment Builder Experiment Tree Nodes

 Image of a Checkpoint node when added to the Experiment Tree

-The classic use case for the Checkpoint Node is immediately after a consent questionnaire.
-When used in this way you can determine how many participants left your experiment because they did not consent.
+The classic use case for the Checkpoint Node is immediately after a consent questionnaire, helping you see at a glance how many participants left your experiment because they did not consent.

 They are also useful to keep track of participants returning for subsequent sessions in longitudinal studies.

-The Checkpoint Node adds 1 new data column to your metrics spreadsheet for each Checkpoint Node in your experiment:
+The name of the last checkpoint a participant passed through will be recorded in the Checkpoint column of your downloadable data.
+In addition to this, the Checkpoint Node adds 1 new data column to your data for each Checkpoint Node in your experiment:

 Column Name Description

-Checkpoint Name Will display the name of your checkpoint if that checkpoint has been completed. e.g. 'consent given'
+Checkpoint Node Key (e.g. checkpoint-coj7) Will display the name of your checkpoint if that checkpoint has been completed, e.g. 'Consent Given'.
+If the participant did not reach this checkpoint, the column will be blank.

 Configuration Settings